-Florida School Bus Specifications are adopted as authorized under section 1006.25, Florida Statutes (F.S.), and rule 6A-3.003, Florida Administrative Code (F.A.C.).
-This effective date of this edition of the Florida School Bus Specifications is January 1, 2020.
+Florida School Bus Specifications are adopted as authorized under section (s.)
+1006.25, Florida Statutes (F.S.), and rule 6A-3.003, Florida Administrative Code (F.A.C.).
+The effective date of this edition of the Florida School Bus Specifications is January 1, 2023.